IBM/event-streams/_tutorials/monitoring-alerts.md

 To retrieve a list of available metrics, use an HTTP GET request on your ICP cluster URL as follows:

-1. {{site.data.reuse.icp_ui_login}}
+1. Log in to your IBM Cloud Private cluster management console from a supported web browser by using the URL `https://<Cluster Master Host>:8443`.
-2. Use the following request: `https://<Cluster Master Host>:<Cluster Master API Port>/prometheus/api/v1/label/__name__/values`\\
+2. Use the following request: `https://<Cluster Master Host>:8443/prometheus/api/v1/label/__name__/values`\\
    The list of available metrics is displayed.
+3. Select a metric to monitor.

+For example, to test the triggering of alerts, you can monitor the total number of partitions for all topics by using the `kafka_server_replicamanager_partitioncount_value` metric.
+When topics are created, this metric can trigger notifications.

-For example, you can choose to monitor the number of under-replicated partitions, and set up a trigger for notification to your Slack channel if the number is greater than 0 for more than a minute.
-The number of under-replicated partitions is tracked by the `kafka_server_replicamanager_underreplicatedpartitions_value` metric.
+For production environments, a good metric to monitor is the number of under-replicated partitions as it tells you about potential problems with your Kafka cluster, such as load or network problems where the cluster becomes overloaded and followers are not able to catch up on leaders.
+Under-replicated partitions might be a temporary problem, but if it continues for longer, it probably requires urgent attention.
+An example is to set up a notification trigger to your Slack channel if the number of under-replicated partitions is greater than 0 for more than a minute.
+You can do this with the `kafka_server_replicamanager_underreplicatedpartitions_value` metric.

+The examples in this tutorial show you how to set up monitoring for both of these metrics, with the purpose of testing notification triggers, and also to have a production environment example.

 **Note:** Not all of the metrics that Kafka uses are published to Prometheus by default.
 The metrics that are published are controlled by a [ConfigMap](https://github.com/IBM/charts/blob/master/stable/ibm-eventstreams-dev/templates/metrics-configmap.yaml){:target="_blank"}.
+You can publish metrics by adding them to the ConfigMap.

 For information about the different metrics, see [Monitoring Kafka](https://docs.confluent.io/current/kafka/monitoring.html){:target="_blank"}.